 What makes Pinteresting Strategies different from all the other courses I’ve purchased is Carly’s focus on manual pinning.
 And the fact that she studies and double-checks everything, she didn’t just get lucky.

 She says that manual pinning drives much more traffic to her website than when using an automatic scheduler.
 All her raving reviews attest to the same and I can too.
-I’ve used BoardBooster and then Tailwind for the last year because everyone said that’s what you should do but I haven’t seen any difference in Pinterest views or click through to my blog.
+I’ve used BoardBooster and then Tailwind for the last year because everyone said that’s what you should do but I haven’t seen much difference in Pinterest views or click through to my blog.
+I’ve now realized that was because I didn’t understand how to use them properly.

 Carly got 200,000 page views to her 7-month-old blog, and most of that traffic was a result of manual pinning.
 For new bloggers, this is great because we all try to keep our expenses low and avoid any unnecessary subscriptions.
 Right?